wassimkerdoun/ADVANCED-OPTIONS-PRICER/README.md

    - Compare the convergence speeds of the Monte Carlo methods (Euler-Maruyama and Milstein) for both GBM and Heston models.
    - Analyze the computational efficiency and accuracy of each method.

+6. **Variance Reduction Techniques**:
+   - Implement **antithetic variates** and **control variates** to reduce the variance of Monte Carlo estimates.
+   - Compare the effectiveness of these techniques in improving the accuracy of option pricing.

 ---

 ## **Key Components**